The Super Mario Bros. Movie: Voice cast

 Additionally, Charles Martinet—who voiced both Mario and Luigi in the Mario games from 1994 to 2023 (Note: Martinet was first cast as the voice of Mario in 1991 for interactive attractions at Nintendo trade shows.
 His first official role in the Mario games was as Mario in 1994's Mario Teaches Typing.
 Martinet first voiced Luigi in the games in the North American and European—but not Japanese—releases of Mario Kart 64 in 1997.)—voices the brothers' father; and Giuseppe, a Brooklyn citizen who resembles Mario's original appearance in Donkey Kong and speaks in his in-game voice.
 Jessica DiCicco voices the brothers' mother, the plumbing commercial woman, Mayor Pauline, a yellow Toad, baby Luigi's bully, and baby Peach.
 Rino Romano and John DiMaggio voice the brothers' uncles, Tony and Arthur, respectively.
-Khary Payton voices the Penguin King, the ruler of the Snow Kingdom, which Bowser's army attacks; while Eric Bauza voices Diddy Kong and the Toad General.
+Khary Payton voices the Penguin King, the ruler of the Snow Kingdom, which Bowser's army attacks; while Eric Bauza voices the Toad General.
 Juliet Jelenic, daughter of co-director Michael Jelenic, voices Lumalee, a nihilistic blue Luma held prisoner by Bowser.
 Scott Menville voices the Koopa General, the winged, blue-shelled leader of Bowser's army, a red Toad, and a Koopa Troopa who is turned into a Dry Bones.